miohtama/visualtitle/README.rst

 Introduction
 -------------

-This add-on adds separate navigation title and visual title (in page text) fields for Plone.
+This add-on separates navigation title and visual title fields in Plone.
-This is useful for marketing sites where
+This serves the needs of marketing message where

-* The author wants long, selling, title for the page
+* The author wants long, marketing pitch tuned, title for the page

-* The same long title is too long to be displayed in navigation trees
+* For the navigation tree, shorter, informative title is preferred

+The add-on is also useful for languages preferring long words, like German and Finnish, where the actual title does not fit well into the navigation tree and a shortened title may be preferred.

 Compatibility
 ----------------